By Mark F. DeSantis, Chief Executive Officer, RoadBotics

 Others are taking a collaborative approach to the massive data challenge similar to the Star, Oneworld, and SkyTeam airline alliances, where competing airlines share complex and expensive infrastructure to lower operating and capital costs which, in turn, lowers ticket prices for all consumers.
 A wide variety of autonomous vehicle industry players, including automakers, tech companies, equipment manufacturers, governments, civil engineering firms, to name a few, are working together in innovative ways to capture, fuse, and use the data that each is collecting separately.
 A prime example is the mapping company, which is owned in part by a consortium of the automotive giants Audi, BMW, and Daimler, as well as Intel.
 One likely and important outcome of this effort will be better roads for everyone.

 One obvious beneficiary of all of this data will be the roadways themselves, which is not surprising given that roads and vehicles retain a symbiotic relationship.
-According to Andrew Ng, one of the world’s leading machine learning experts, one of the most important qualities of a roadway – for human and non-human driver alike – is predictability.
+According to Andrew Ng, one of the world’s leading machine learning experts, one of the most important qualities of a roadway – for human and non-human drivers alike – is predictability.
 Dr. Ng is adamant that most of the world’s roadways simply don’t make the grade.
 “The problem with poorly maintained roads is not only that they’re harder to navigate,” he asserted in a recent Wired article, “Self-Driving Cars Won’t Work Until We Change Our Roads,” “but that computers and humans are no longer able to accurately anticipate where others will drive, thus reducing predictability.”

 The growing autonomous vehicle fleet, together with countless truck and passenger vehicle fleets on the road now, will be instrumental in passively and, as a result, inexpensively gathering timely, precise, and local data that is so essential to better roads.
 With success, the centuries old process of manual inspection will be replaced with a more cost-effective methods for monitoring roads.
 While there are admittedly more technical solutions available for assessing road surfaces, including inspection vehicles that use combinations of RADAR, high-definition cameras, and LiDAR, these methods often come at a steep cost in terms of money and labor, a cost that dramatically limits the frequency of use and, for smaller municipalities, the affordability.